Supercross 101

 Qualifying

 Each class has a Main Event at night’s end—15 minutes + 1 lap for the 250 Class and 20 minutes + 1 lap for the 450 Class.
 A Supercross starting gate can only take a maximum of twenty-two riders, so fields must be whittled down.
 During the afternoon practice sessions, each racer’s laps are timed via electronic transponders, and the top forty in each class make it into the night program.
 Once there, riders take part in one of two Heat Races per class.
 Riders who qualify from the Heats go directly to the Main Event.
-Riders in the 450 Class who don’t qualify in the Heat Race go to a Semi Final race, and those who don’t qualify there get one last shot in the aptly named Last Chance Qualifier.
-In the 250 Class, riders compete in just a Heat Race and a Last Change Qualifier to seed the Main Event.
+Riders in the 450 Class who don’t qualify in the Heat Race go to a Semi Final race, and those who don’t qualify there get one last shot in the Wild Card race.
+In the 250 Class, riders compete in just a Heat Race and a Wild Card race to seed the Main Event.
 Riders who don’t make it into the Main Event are finished for the night and will receive no series points that weekend.

 The Lingo of Supercross